Airlines seek emergency aid as coronavirus brings industry to near-halt

 The group will use government-funded partial layoffs to find 200 million euros ($224 million) in emergency cost cuts as it reins in capital expenditure by a further 350 million.

-Airlines are likely to postpone new jet deliveries as they slash spending, a prospect weighing on Airbus, whose shares were down 16.7%, and Boeing.
+Airlines are likely to postpone new jet deliveries as they slash spending, a prospect weighing on Airbus <AIR.PA>, whose shares were down 16.7%, and Boeing <BA.N>.
 Aircraft and engine makers also face a slump in parts and maintenance sales as air traffic withers.

 "Demand is drying up in ways that are completely unprecedented," aviation consultant CAPA said in a report, predicting that most global airlines would go bust by June without government help.
 "Normality is not yet on the horizon."

-Germany's Tui AG and Scandinavian carrier SAS are also suspending the vast majority of operations and seeking government support.
+Germany's Tui AG <TUIGn.DE> and Scandinavian carrier SAS <SAS.ST> are also suspending the vast majority of operations and seeking government support.

-Air New Zealand Ltd, which has halted trading in its shares until Wednesday, also plans job cuts after cutting long-haul capacity by 85%, CEO Greg Foran warned.
+Air New Zealand Ltd <AIR.NZ>, which has halted trading in its shares until Wednesday, also plans job cuts after cutting long-haul capacity by 85%, CEO Greg Foran warned.

 "For the coming months at least, Air New Zealand will be a smaller airline requiring fewer resources, including people," he said.